osmandapp/web/main/docs/user/personal/osmand-cloud.md

 - *Local changes* - shows the total number of local changes not uploaded to the cloud.
 - *Cloud changes* - the total number of changes uploaded to the cloud from other devices since the last synchronization.
 - *Conflicts* - the total number of inconsistencies between local and cloud changes.
-- *Sync now* - select this option to synchronize all selected data sections in the [Settings](#back-up-data) menu that you have changed on this device.
+- *Sync now* - select this option to synchronize all selected data sections in the [settings](#back-up-data) menu that you have changed on this device.

 <Tabs groupId="operating-systems">